ClaraSmyth/etch-a-sketch/README.md

 - The EAS is now working with a slider to change the grid size and a working color selector.
 Need to add an eraser

 - Game is now fully working.
 Added an eraser, a rainbow effect and a clear all button.
 Need to style the page now so it looks nice.

+- Game is now fully styled and working.
+Might change a few things to do with the styling not 100% sure.